mosra/m.css/doc/doxygen.rst

                                         for details.
 :py:`compound.private_funcs`            List of documented private virtual
                                         functions.
 Set only for classes.
 See
                                         `Function properties`_ for details.
+:py:`compound.private_slots`            List of documented private virtual Qt
+                                        slots.
+Set only for classes.
+See
+                                        `Function properties`_ for details.
 :py:`compound.friend_funcs`             List of documented friend functions.
                                         Set only for classes.
 See